 The PM and Cabinet

 What do they do? - 'High politics' including international affairs, political leadership, representing the state and national defence.
-However they also do mundane politics like formulating and implementing policy.
-The UK executive can be seen as more of an independent collective whereby they need each other.
+However, they also do mundane politics like formulating and implementing policy.
+The UK executive can be seen as more of an independent collective, whereby they need each other.
 They propose 2 main types of legislation.
-One being primary legislation which is laws passed by parliament for example Statute law, and the second being secondary legislation also known as delegated legislation.
+One being primary legislation, which is laws passed by parliament, for example, Statute law, and the second being secondary legislation, also known as delegated legislation.

 © Copyright mypoliticsnotes